Albert II of Monaco: Marriage

-Prince Albert met South African swimmer Charlene Wittstock in 2000 at the Mare Nostrum swimming meet in Monaco.
+Albert met South African swimmer Charlene Wittstock in 2000 at the Mare Nostrum swimming meet in Monaco.
 They made their public debut as a couple at the opening ceremony of the 2006 Winter Olympics.

 Their engagement was announced by the palace on 10 June 2010.
 The wedding was originally scheduled for 8 and 9 July 2011, but was moved forward to prevent a conflict with the International Olympic Committee (IOC) meeting in Durban on 5–9 July, which they both attended.
-The couple had invited members of the IOC, including president Jacques Rogge, to their wedding.
+The couple invited members of the IOC, including president Jacques Rogge, to their wedding.

 The couple were married in a civil ceremony on 1 July 2011 in the Throne Room of the Prince's Palace.
-The religious ceremony took place in the courtyard of the palace on 2 July, and was presided over by Archbishop Bernard Barsi.
+The religious ceremony took place in the courtyard of the palace on 2 July and was presided over by Archbishop Bernard Barsi.
 The couple honeymooned in South Africa, where they stayed in separate hotels, and Mozambique.

-Prince Albert and Princess Charlene had twins, Princess Gabriella, Countess of Carladès, and Jacques, Hereditary Prince of Monaco, on 10 December 2014.
+Albert and Charlene had twins, Princess Gabriella, Countess of Carladès, and Jacques, Hereditary Prince of Monaco, on 10 December 2014.
 Jacques is the heir apparent to the throne.